-I don’t know who said it; I’m not sure it matters.
+I don’t know who said it but I’m not sure it matters:

 Do you trust in God enough to truly believe He will make your path open for your dreams to come true?
 If He’s putting it on your heart, He’ll help you make it happen.
 Trust Him.
 Trust your journey.